swcarpentry/shell-novice/_episodes/03-create.md

 lead to data loss.
 An additional flag, `mv -i` (or `mv --interactive`), can be used to make `mv` ask you for confirmation before overwriting.

-Just for the sake of consistency,
-`mv` also works on directories
+Note that `mv` also works on directories.

 Let's move `quotes.txt` into the current working directory.
 We use `mv` once again,